-Diastolic heart failure is a condition in which the heart’s relaxation function is not normal.
+Diastolic heart failure is when the heart’s relaxation function is not normal.

-It is one of the two main impediments that cause congestive heart failure, along with systolic heart failure (when the heart can not contract and expel blood normally).
+It is one of the two main impediments that cause congestive heart failure and systolic heart failure (when the heart can not contract and expel blood normally).

 Feeling short of breath can be an uncomfortable or frightening experience, especially if it has never happened before.

-It can be caused by problems with the lungs or with the heart, or by a low blood count, but its specific cause can sometimes take a while to be localized.
+It can be caused by problems with the lungs or the heart or by a low blood count, but its specific cause can sometimes take a while to be localized.

 Luckily, most causes of shortness of breath can be treated quickly once the cause is identified.

 Many cases of shortness of breath are caused by simple, short-term problems such as respiratory tract infections or allergies.

 The medical term for shortness of breath is cardiac dyspnea.